mgodefroy/Redaction-Regular-Inclusive/FONTLOG.md

 Redaction is a bespoke typeface commissioned by Titus Kaphar and Reginald Dwayne Betts’ The Redaction exhibition at MoMA PS1.
 As part of a timely conversation at the intersection of history, the legal system and social justice, the fonts will be free for personal use and commercial use.
 In a spirit of generosity, the artists invite everyone to broaden the ethos of the exhibition by making these tools accessible to a global and engaged audience.

-110 inclusives glyphs has been added to this font by Marie Godefroy for the first issue of Curseurs, thanks to the guide of Bye Bye Binary on gitlab.com/bye-bye-binary and https://typotheque.genderfluid.space/quni.html
+110 inclusives glyphs has been added to this font by Marie Godefroy for the first issue of Curseurs, thanks to the guide of Bye Bye Binary on gitlab.com/bye-bye-binary and https://typotheque.genderfluid.space/quni.html The inclusives glyphs can be found only on the version of "Redaction Regular".
+However, there are others styles like Italic and Bold in each version and the versions 10,20,35,50,70 and 100, also without inclusives glyphs.

 Information for Contributors
 --------------------------